 The good news?
 Not all inquiries are permanent.
-Unauthorized or unapproved credit inquiries can often be disputed and removed to improve credit scores.
+Unauthorized or unapproved credit inquiries can often be disputed and deleted to improve credit scores.

 This type of credit inquiries occur when you apply for new credit—like a car loan, personal loan, credit card, or mortgage.